CloudCannon/rosey-astro-starter/README.md

 CloudCannon offers migration services if needed for larger SSG projects wanting help migrating to a new multilingual workflow - get in touch with our [sales team](mailto:sales@cloudcannon.com) if you'd like to discuss this further.

+## Requirements

+- A CloudCannon organisation with access to publishing workflows [Standard Plan+](https://cloudcannon.com/pricing/)
+- No [snippets](https://docs.astro.build/en/guides/markdown-content/#using-components-in-mdx) are required throughout your site's markdown
+- Translations are entered or checked manually.
+If translations are being sent to an external service for translation, you can use Rosey as is - without the extra steps built into this starter.
+- Better suited to a site built primarily with components, rather than a text heavy site - think landing pages and marketing sites as opposed to a documentation site, which would be better suited to a traditional multilingual split-by-directory approach.

 ## Why is this useful?

+- Provides simple inputs for your translators to enter content into, without ever having to see layout controls, or write any code.

-This approach separates your content and your layouts.
-Change the layout and styling in one place, and have those changes reflected across all the languages you translate to.
+- Separates your content and your layouts.
+Keep your layouts consistent, meaning you can change the layout and styling on one page in the visual editor, and have those changes reflected across all the languages you translate to.

-You provide an original, and translations, and Rosey does the rest.
+- Handles duplicate translations of an original phrase.
+Duplicates on a page are grouped into one input, and the inputs for duplicates on other pages are overwritten on save when a new translation is detected in any of the duplicate inputs.

+- See links to the original content on the staging site page, with highlighted text.

-Rosey redirects the site visitor to the locale that matches their browser language settings, or if their locale is not supported, directs them to the default version.
+- Rosey redirects the site visitor to the locale that matches their browser's language settings, or if their locale is not supported, directs them to the default version.

+- Rosey also supports translating HTML attributes, where i18n does not.

 ### Example

-- An editor adds a new left-right block to a page.
+- An editor adds a new left-right block to a page, which has data-rosey tags set up.
-- The component could have plenty of other things to set up other than content (eg. style choices) which the editor would have to manually replicate across all languages on the site.
+- The component could have plenty of other things to set up other than content (eg. style choices) which the editor would have to manually replicate across all languages on the site (if using a the split-by-directory approach).
 - They have to go to the version of that page in each language in CloudCannon and add the component with the translated content for that language.
 - With Rosey, the component is added in the English version, and for each locale we have defined in our environment variables, a translation entry will appear for the new left right content.
-- Each page has all of its text copy laid out in a form, with inputs for translations, and links to see the original version highlighted in context on the page.
+- The translation page that has the new left right will have an input for translations, and links to see the original version highlighted in context on the page.

 ## Getting Started